joshwcomeau/CLYWmparison/README.md

 CLYWmparison
 ==============

+This project is now finished!
+You can see it live on two places:

+<a href="http://joshwcomeau.github.io/">The original standalone version</a>
+<a href="http://www.clyw.ca/pages/clywmparison">The embedded version, created for CLYW's website.</a>

 As a hobbyist modern-day yoyoer, there are 3 primary stats I look at when purchasing a new yoyo:

 <ol>